lxndrxyxr/Sedici/README.md

 ---

 🎉 Want help customizing or deploying the bot?
-Just ask!
+Just ask!(contact me on ds landroyer)